Tixierae/Graphs/README.md

 See example [here](http://stackoverflow.com/questions/16390221/how-to-make-grouped-layout-in-igraph/29098951#29098951)

 ### cores_dec()
 This function performs unweighted or weighted k-core decomposition of an undirected and (optionally) edge-weighted graph.
+The reference is [Batagelj and Zaveršnik (2002)](http://arxiv.org/pdf/cs/0202039.pdf).

 ## Examples
 This file contains examples for the abovelisted functions.

 # Python

+### cores_dec()
+This function performs unweighted or weighted k-core decomposition of an undirected and (optionally) edge-weighted graph.
+The reference is [Batagelj and Zaveršnik (2002)](http://arxiv.org/pdf/cs/0202039.pdf).